Information and assurance on the key security and data protection controls for orgvue.

 The database restore process for orgvue data is tested on a six-monthly basis.

-From an organisational perspective, Concentra has a cloud-first approach with no reliance on its office locations for systems and services.
-In the event of a disaster event impacting Concentra sites, all employees would work remotely.
+From an organizational perspective, orgvue has a cloud-first approach with no reliance on its office locations for systems and services.
+In the event of a disaster event impacting Orgvue sites, all employees would work remotely.